Updated: Apr 29

 A copy of the employment contract has to be provided to the State Employment Service of Ukraine within 10 calendar days from the date of execution of the contract.

 A work permit is issued for and is valid up to 3 years.

 The company has to pay Foreigner monthly not less than a minimum wage that as of today consists of:

-However, taking into account that this salary is paid to Foreigner, the actual expense here is only the taxes in the total amount of UAH 1,960.06 per month.
+However, taking into account that this salary is paid to the Foreigner, the actual expense here is only the taxes in the total amount of UAH 1,960.06 per month.
 The rest is basically putting your money from one pocket to the other.

-As soon as Foreigner gets his/her work permit he/she can become the company’s director.
-To make this happen the shareholders must convoke a general meeting of shareholders and vote for appointment of Foreigner the Ukrainian company’s director.
+As soon as the Foreigner gets his/her work permit he/she can become the company’s director.
+To make this happen the shareholders must convoke a general meeting of shareholders and vote for appointment of the Foreigner as the Ukrainian company’s director.

 A change of the director shall be registered with a notary / state registrar.
 A new director takes the office the same day.